Melatonin During Pregnancy: Is It Safe, and What Are the Best Alternatives?

 So, first things first: What is melatonin anyway?
 More than an artificial fancy sleep-inducing concoction, your body naturally produces it, actually.
 One would say it's the very best friend of your biological clock.
 That's because when darkness finally sets in, your pineal gland begins to pump it, sending a message to your body to stay calm and catch up with the Zzzs.

 Here is where things start to deviate, however: this process is not considered sedentary in the production of the melatonin hormone in your body.
 All kinds of factors have effects on it, from stress on account of blue light from a screen to even whatever you had for dinner.
-That is why some people turn to supplements of melatonin in the hope of nudging their sleep a bit in the right direction.

 Now you are probably asking yourself, "If my body produces melatonin, why would I ever use a supplement?"
 Well, there are some people who think that a little bit extra of it really helps them to fall asleep quicker and remain asleep for a longer duration.
 It is also a favorite with many of those with jet-setting aspirations, trying to conquer the catch known as jet lag.